You are viewing Australian and NZ students' course information. Change to view international students' course information.

 - Access our new multimillion dollar research and teaching facilities, including our new $230M Science and Engineering Centre.

-- Prepare yourself for a wide range of career options, from cell biology, biochemistry and ecology to food production and zoology.
+- Prepare yourself for a wide range of career options, such as animal management, plant breeding, entomology, marine biology, pest and disease management, biotechnology and pharmaceuticals.

 |QTAC course code||418011|